“Essential Reading – Part 1”

 Rather than a question, this is something that you need to consider.
 You may think that you are really good at something because someone told you so, but this could have been in a particular environment at a certain difficulty.
 You may be a perfect Heroic Raider but a below average Mythic Raider.
 So when the time comes for you to create your new character or take the next step in your raiding career, it is necessary to (or learn to) be as objective as possible towards your own particular set of skills.

 As a side point, be extremely careful if your choices are based on the performances of one particular combination of class / specialization.
-You may find that your character will get nerfed at one point and then, if you stay in the same state of mind, you could find yourself going from class to class and playing the catch-up game rather than the game itself.
+You might eventually end up with your character getting nerfed.
+If you stick to the same mindset, you could end up hopping from class to class just to catch up instead of enjoying the game.
+While this can be a good way to learn different classes, it might lead to burnout from constantly chasing the meta.

 Choosing where to invest time and effort is an excellent skill to learn at the start.